asherp/hourly/docs/WorkLog.md

   - markdown_include.include
 ```

-For example, we can use this method to insert this site's work session details below:
+For example, we can use this method to insert this site's work session details below.

 ## Hourly's WorkLog

+The work sessions for the hourly project are documented below.

+!!! note
+    We have used -d 3 option for clocking in/out so that H3 headers are generated

 {!
 WorkLog.md !}